Latest on the spread of coronavirus around the world

 - Chinese authorities asked overseas Chinese to reconsider or minimise their travel plans as imported virus cases rise.
 Guangdong province and Shanghai said they would require travellers from virus-hit countries to be quarantined for two weeks.

+- A report from Toronto said on Tuesday that Chinese social media platforms began censoring references to coronavirus and keywords critical of the government’s handling of the infection as early as December.

-- Morocco, Andorra, Armenia, Czech Republic, Iceland and Indonesia confirmed their first cases.
+- Morocco, Andorra, Armenia, Czech Republic, Iceland, Indonesia and Ukraine confirmed their first cases.

 - Australia will use a little-known biosecurity law to restrict the movements of people suspected of having the virus, its attorney-general said on Tuesday, as the country’s confirmed cases increased to 38.